-Most of the lab experiments are completed individually, emphasizing development of an individual's laboratory skills.
+Most of the lab experiments are completed individually, which emphasizes development of an individual's laboratory skills.
 Each student will choose an unknown sample whose composition is known (to us) to at least FOUR significant figures.
 Each student quantifies an analyte of interest in their unknown and is graded on how accurately the student's experimental determinations reflect the unknown's true [theoretical] composition.
 Write down the unknown # in a lab notebook AND sign for it on formal sign-up sheets provided by the TA.

 Each lab experiment is completed once and in the order shown in the laboratory schedule.
 Essentially, a new experiment is completed start to finish each week of class.
-Come to lab prepared; nothing can be done if a student doesn't finish the experiment [a grade of 50% is earned as the student doesn't have all required data].
+Come to lab prepared; nothing can be done if a student doesn't finish the experiment [a grade of 50% is earned as the student doesn't have unknown data].
 If a student is absent for an experiment, a zero (0) is earned as the student was not present to do work.
 There are NO make-up labs.
 However, the lowest accuracy grade (only one) earned out of the eight experiments will be dropped.
 If an absence occurs, that is the lowest accuracy grade [as it is a zero] that will be dropped.
 Only ONE accuracy grade is dropped so if you are both absent AND also earn a low accuracy grade on another experiment, only the absence accuracy grade is dropped.
 Attendance is taken seriously; you pay tuition to attend each week.

 A second absence in the course warrants a zero (0) for the experiment too; you will have to earn enough points to pass the course with that zero included in the grade.
 If more than 2 experiment absences occur, you automatically do not pass the course.
 For each lab experiment's unknown, students will report VIA SAKAI, their data of each individual determination (trials), mean/average concentration (or percent composition), standard deviation, and parts per thousand (ppt) associated with the overall determination.
-Students are NOT permitted to repeat or redo a lab experiment so take care to use proper lab technique and ask Instructor and TA questions during experimentation (and during office hours, etc.) to clearly comprehend the tasks at hand.
+Students are NOT permitted to repeat a lab experiment so take care to use proper lab technique and ask Instructor and TA questions during experimentation (and during office hours, etc.) to clearly comprehend the tasks at hand.
 The accuracy grade for each experiment is directly related to student's lab technique.

 Students MUST report experimental results for their unknowns via SAKAI as soon as possible [no later than a week after the experiment is completed]!
-For example, Lab #1 is completed on Wednesday, September 6th by 5:40 pm, which means students must submit their experiment results in Sakai no later than 1:40 pm on the following Wednesday, September 13th.
-LATE submissions ARE NOT EXCEPTED and you will earn a zero (0) for the lab experiment if results are not submitted on time.
-NO EXCEPTIONS.
-I encourage all students to see me outside of class time during office hours or via an appointment, to answer any calculation questions that are not resolved during lab time.
-I am here to help guide you but you have to ask for assistance!
+For example, Lab #1 is completed on Friday, January 27th which means students must submit their results in Sakai no later than by 9:20 am on the next Friday, February 3rd.
+LATE submissions earn a 20% reduction in the overall accuracy grade for the experiment.
+I encourage all of my students to see me outside of class time whether its during office hours or via an appointment, to answer any calculation questions that are not resolved during lab time.
+I am here to help guide you but you have to ask!